-- · strategic core programs; and - partnering programs.
+- · strategic core programs; and - · partnering programs.

-Our strategic core programs consist of product candidates to which we intend to retain the rights through final regulatory approval in the United States and commercialize directly.
+Our strategic core programs consist of product candidates for which we intend to retain the rights through final regulatory approval in the United States and commercialize directly.
 Our partnering programs consist of product candidates we intend to license to larger pharmaceutical companies and with respect to which we intend to retain co-promotion rights.
 To date, we have acquired license rights to six compounds.
 We currently have Phase I clinical trials ongoing and initiated a Second Phase I clinical trial for MN-029 (solid tumor) and we have Phase I clinical trials ongoing for MN-221 (premature labor) in our strategic core programs and intend to enter into a Phase I clinical trial for MN-246 (urinary incontinence; pollakisuria) during the first quarter of 2006.
-We currently have Phase II clinical trials ongoing for MN-305 (Generalized Anxiety Disorder) and MN-001 (bronchial asthma) in our partnering programs and MN-001 (interstitial cystitis) in our strategic core programs.
-We anticipate entering into Phase II clinical trials for MN-166 (multiple sclerosis) in our partnering programs during the third quarter of 2005.
+We currently have Phase II clinical trials ongoing for MN-305 (Generalized Anxiety Disorder), MN-001 (bronchial asthma), and MN-166 (multiple sclerosis) in our partnering programs and MN-001 (interstitial cystitis) in our strategic core programs.

-On February 4, 2005, we completed an initial public offering of 30.0 million shares of common stock for proceeds of \$104.5 million, net of underwriting discounts and offering expenses.
+On February 4, 2005, we completed an initial public offering of 30.0 million shares of common stock for proceeds of \$104.5 million, net of underwriting discounts and commissions and offering expenses.